 Fugitive Emissions

-The owner or operator of a large sawmill, any plywood mill or veneer manufacturing plant, particleboard plant, hardboard plant, or charcoal manufacturing plant that is located in the La Grande Urban Growth Area must comply with OAR 340-240-0180.
+The owner or operator of any large sawmill, plywood mill or veneer manufacturing plant, particleboard plant, hardboard plant that is located in the La Grande Urban Growth Area must comply with OAR 340-240-0180.

 [NOTE: These rules are included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]